Divendra2006/lme4_modular/README.md

-# Diagonal structured covariance matrix using lme4::modular
+## Diagonal random-effects covariance matrix using the lme4::modular
 Implements a diagonal random effects covariance matrix using `lme4` and compares results with `glmmTMB`.

 ### Observation